-Such programs also include internships which allow students to gain practical experience in clinics, hospitals or community-based centers.
-Earning an accredited associate's degree in this field can prepare students for state licensure as occupational therapy assistants.
+Such programs also include internships, which allow students to gain practical experience in clinics, hospitals or community-based centers.
+Earning an accredited associate's degree in this field can prepare students for state licensure as an occupational therapy assistant.

 - Human occupations

 - Physical rehabilitation theory

 Popular Career Options

 Most jobs in this field involve assisting occupational therapists with a range of rehabilitation activities.
 These include properly moving a patient from a bed to a wheelchair, monitoring a patient's' activities and recording a client's progress.
 Assistants may also perform clerical tasks, including paperwork, answering phones and scheduling appointments.
 Occupational therapy assistants may pursue positions in hospitals, schools, nursing homes or acute care facilities, or provide ergonomics consulting, or services for individuals with low vision.

 Job Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistics (BLS), occupational therapists have a much faster than average anticipated job growth rate of 27%, from 2014-2024.
 As of 2015, occupational therapists earned a median annual salary of $80,150.

 Students can continue their education in bachelor's, master's and doctoral degree programs in occupational therapy after completing the associate's degree program.
 Completion of these programs may allow graduates to work as occupational therapists and in supervisory positions.
 Doctoral degree programs are intended for individuals who want to teach at the university level or conduct research.

 Associate's degree graduates may sit for the National Certification Exam administered by the National Board for Certification in Occupational Therapy.
 Most states require completion and passing of this exam in order to practice as an occupational therapy assistant.